-It is not possible to configure incoming NAT connections while the VM is running.
-However, you can change the settings for a VM which is currently saved (or powered off at a snapshot).
+It is possible to configure incoming NAT connections while the VM is running, see chapter 8.13, VBoxManage controlvm, page 132.

 6.3.2 PXE booting with NAT

 PXE booting is now supported in NAT mode.
 The NAT DHCP server provides a boot file name of the form vmname.pxe if the directory TFTP exists in the directory where the user's VirtualBox.xml file is kept.
 It is the responsibility of the user to provide vmname.pxe.